elemental/elemental-web/source/doc-dev/build.rst

-in order to manage a large number of configuration options in a platform-independent manner; it can be easily configured to build on Linux and Unix environments (including Darwin), as well as via Cygwin in a Windows environment (Visual Studio's is expected to begin supporting ``constexpr``, which is heavily used by Elemental, with the official VS 2015 release in July 2015).
-A relatively recent C++11 compiler (e.g., gcc >= 4.8) is required in all cases.
+in order to manage a large number of configuration options in a platform-independent manner; it can be easily configured to build on Linux and Unix environments (including Darwin), as well as via Cygwin in a Windows environment (Visual Studio support will be re-enabled in the near future).
+A relatively recent C++11 compiler (e.g., gcc >= 4.8) is required in all cases (please see `libelemental.org/compilers/ <http://libelemental.org/compilers/>`__
+for information on supported toolchains, and please feel free to provide feedback as/if this information becomes out-of-date).

 Elemental's main external dependencies are